 4.1.
 Turbine Unit Operation.

-When in operation, turbine units will be operated to enhance adult and juvenile fish passage from March 1 through November 30.
-During this time period turbine units will be operated as needed to meet generation requirements in the priority order shown in Table IHR-3.
+When in operation, Units will be operated to enhance adult and juvenile fish passage from March 1 through November 30.
+During this time period Units will be operated as needed to meet generation requirements in the priority order shown in Table IHR-4.
 Model studies of Ice Harbor Dam show that spilling at lower river flows can cause eddying in front of the powerhouse.
-To provide the best fish passage conditions during periods of spill, it is extremely important that the turbine units operate in a specific operating order to minimize eddying conditions.
-Results from the model studies and preferred operations to reduce eddying are reflected in Table IHR-3.
+To provide the best fish passage conditions during periods of spill, it is important that the Units operate in a specific operating order to minimize eddying conditions.
+The original and desired unit prioritization is 1, 3, 6, 4, 2, 5.
+Unit 6 transformer has an internal fault and is generating gases that are indications of arcing and the levels are increasing with time, so it is desired to run this unit in a last on, first off.